 As you begin to keep track of things you are grateful for, you will begin to feel happier because of the fact that the right hemisphere of your brain is connecting with those feel good emotions associated with gratefulness.

-- Go for depth over breadth.
 After you’ve developed a gratitude journaling habit, it will serve you well to become more specific with the things you are thankful for.
-Being able to express one thing you are deeply thankful for is so much more meaningful than being thankful for a bunch of general superficial things.
+Being able to express one thing you are deeply thankful for is so much more meaningful than being thankful for a bunch of general, superficial things.

-- Get personal.
-Taking time to focus on people you are grateful has more of an impact than focusing on things that you are grateful for.
+Taking time to focus on people you are grateful for has more of an impact than focusing on things that you are grateful for.

-Emmons goes on to say that he recommends for people to view each item in their gratitude journals as a gift and that the whole process shouldn’t be an errand to do just to get it over with.
-Instead it should be something something you actively engage in to connect with the things you are genuinely thankful for.
+Emmons goes on to say that he recommends that people view each item in their gratitude journal as a gift, and that the whole process shouldn’t be an errand to do just to get it over with.
+Instead, it should be something you actively engage in to connect with the things you are genuinely thankful for.

 “In other words, we tell them not to hurry through this exercise as if it were just another item on your to-do list.
-This way, gratitude journaling is really different from merely listing a bunch of pleasant things in one’s life.”
+This way, gratitude journaling is really different from merely listing a bunch of pleasant things in one’s life,” says Emmons.

 While having a gratitude journal proves to be helpful, it becomes most impactful when you don’t just keep it to yourself.